michaelgruczel/big-data-tutorial/hadoop/README.md

 With a smart distribution of tasks and data, the calculation of massive data can be highly parallized.

 ![1](https://github.com/michaelgruczel/big-data-tutorial/raw/master/hadoop/mapreduce-1.png "distribution")

+the tools are stacking up in the hadoop world.

 ![2](https://github.com/michaelgruczel/big-data-tutorial/raw/master/hadoop/hadoop-basic.png "hadoop basic")

 ## understand the infrastructure concepts behind hadoop